pyrmont/argy-bargy/api.md

 * `:short` - A single letter that is used with `-` rather than `--` and can be combined with other short options (e.g. `-lah`).
 * `:help` - The help text for the option, displayed in the usage message.
+* `:hide?` - Hide the option from the usage message.
 * `:default` - A default value that is used if the option occurs.
 * `:noex?` - Whether to hide the option from the generated usage example.
 * `:value` - A one-argument function that converts the text that is parsed to